brooklynrail/brooklynrail-platform/content/events/2022/09/eric-fischl-towards-the-end-of-an-astonishing-beauty-an-elegy-to-sag-harbor-and-thus-america.md

 title: "Eric Fischl: Towards the End of an Astonishing Beauty: An Elegy to Sag Harbor, and Thus America "
 deck: "Featuring Fischl and Jason Rosenfeld "
-summary: "Artist Eric Fischl in conversation join Rail Editor at Large Jason Rosenfeld for a conversation.
+summary: "Artist Eric Fischl joins Rail Editor-at-Large Jason Rosenfeld for a conversation.
 We conclude with a poetry reading by Joshua Edwards. "
 people:
   - person: eric-fischl
   - person: jason-rosenfeld